-Growing up on a Sheep Station in country Victoria, Emma was raised similarly to most country kids where they try their hand at a number of sports.
-For Emma this included playing footy against the boys until the age she was no longer allowed to play which like most young girls in that era was extremely disappointing.
-It wasn't until around 2010 when Emma returned to the field for Melbourne University in the VWFL where she recaptured her love of the game.
+Growing up on a Sheep Station in country Victoria, Emma was raised similarly to most country kids who try their hand at a number of sports.
+For Emma, this included playing footy against the boys until the age she was no longer allowed to play which like most young girls in that era was extremely disappointing.
+It wasn't until around 2010 when Emma returned to the field for Melbourne University in the VWFL that she recaptured her love of the game.

 Awards: In 2018 Emma also won the AFLW Best and Fairest Award.